 Spring is spraying season and one of the most important times of the year for farmers.
 With only a few weeks left to prepare, TTi compiled a quick guide to make sure you are ready to hit the ground running and get the best results.

-Though secondary to workplace instructions, procedures, training and supervision, PPE can greatly reduce the risk of injury to lungs, head, feet, eyes, skin and body
+Though secondary to workplace instructions, procedures, training and supervision, PPE can greatly reduce the risk of injury to the lungs, head, feet, eyes, skin and body.
+When considering PPE, it is important to note what you will be exposed to, in what quantities and for how long.
+If you’re using a TTi liquid fertiliser tank, for example, you’re going to need different PPE to when you’re using a simple water cart.

-Without doubt, PPE should be regarded as a secondary measure for safety.
-Nothing beats putting proper knowledge into action when it comes to processes, equipment, and chemical usage
+Nothing beats putting proper knowledge into action when it comes to processes, equipment, and chemical usage – but PPE is nonetheless an important safety measure, especially when it comes to operating liquid fertiliser tanks.

 Pressure Regulator & Gauge

-It’s important to pay attention to your spray pressure as variations cause change in application rate, droplet size and spray pattern.
+When using liquid fertiliser tanks and sprayers, it’s important to pay attention to your spray pressure as variations cause changes in application rate, droplet size and spray pattern.

-Spray booms greatly reduce the effort and time required to evenly distribute your water and/or chemical.
+Spray booms greatly reduce the effort and time required to evenly distribute water and/or chemicals contained in your liquid fertiliser tank.
 Many considerations should be observed when choosing the right boom to suit your application, including:

 Nozzle choice is paramount to ensuring accuracy when spraying.
 Nozzles regulate application volume at a set operating pressure, travel speed, and spacing.
-Spray drift can be minimised by using nozzles which produce the largest droplet size, while delivering sufficient coverage at the desired application rate and pressure
+Spray drift can be minimised by using nozzles that produce the largest droplet size while delivering sufficient coverage at the desired application rate and pressure

 Common nozzle types used in agricultural spraying include fan, hollow-cone, full-cone, and others with special features such as air induction and drift reducing